phone: 615- 322-7524

 Director, Vanderbilt Institute of Mesoamerican Archaeology; General Editor VIMA Monographs in Archaeology

-In recognition of his teaching and training of new Ph.D.'s in archaeology, Professor Demarest has received the Order of the Matt, Guatemala's Archaeology Career Leadership Award, as well as an honorary doctorate from the Universidad del Valle de Guatemala.
+In recognition of his teaching and training of Guatemalan Ph.D.'s in archaeology, Professor Demarest has received the Order of the Matt, Guatemala's archaeology career leadership award, as well as an honorary doctorate from the Universidad del Valle de Guatemala.
 In 2004, in recognition of his work in community development, archaeology, and education he was awarded the Orden Nacional del Patrimonio Cultural by the President of the Republic of Guatemala.
-His work in archaeology and development and the Vanderbilt regional system of Q'eqchi Maya community-managed archaeological sites and parks have been honored by awards and exhibitions in New York, Scandanavia, and Brazil.
-His archaeological discoveries have been covered this year in National Geographic (Aug 2007) and American Archaeology (Oct 2006) and Professor Demarest was recently profiled in Science (Sept 2006).
+His work in archaeology and development and the Vanderbilt regional system of Q'eqchi Maya community-managed archaeological sites and parks have been honored by awards and exhibitions in New York, Scandinavia, Guatemala, and Brazil.
+Dr. Demarest and his archaeology research and community development projects have been profiled in Science and American Archaeology.